-This article provides a simple overview as to what are the benefits of CPD, by helping to explain what is CPD, how it works, and different types of CPD, as well as how CPD can benefit an individual with their ongoing professional learning and career opportunities.
+This article provides a simple overview as to the benefits of CPD, helping to explain what is CPD, how it works, and different types of CPD, as well as how CPD benefits individuals with their ongoing learning, improvement and career opportunities.

 Types of CPD

 The second type of CPD is called reflective learning, which involves no participant-based interaction, and so this form of CPD is much more passive and one directional.
-The last type of CPD is called self-directed CPD, which typically involves all unaccompanied CPD activities such as the reading of documents, articles and publications.
+The last type of CPD is called self-directed CPD, which typically involves all unaccompanied CPD activities such as the reading documents, articles and publications.